Axway/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/platform_home.md

     * {{% variables/axway_cli_prod_name %}} guide
     * Visit Axway University
     * Join the community
+* **Quick Links** - Links to commonly used resources
+    * Overview - A link to the [Amplify Platform Overview](/docs/management_guide/overview).
+The {{% variables/platform_prod_name %}} provides different dashboards based on the organization subscriptions and your assigned roles.
+    * Organization - A link to the organization and user management area where you can view usage and manage users and teams.
+    * Repository - A link to the Axway Repository where you can explore product extensions, Docker images, and more.
+    * Support - A link to find helpful resources or file a support case.
 * **Key tasks** - A list of key tasks with links into Platform services to which the organization is subscribed.
-* **Overview** - A l ink to the [Amplify Platform Overview](/docs/dashboard_guide/the_dashboards/).
-The {{% variables/platform_prod_name %}} provides different dashboards based on the organization subscriptions and your assigned roles.
-* **Organization** - A link to the organization and user management area where you can view usage and manage users and teams.
-* **Repository** - A link to the Axway Repository where you can explore product extensions, Docker images, and more.
-* **Support** - A link to find helpful resources or file a support case.
 * **My capabilities**  - Links to what is currently available to you based on your role and your organization's subscriptions.
 * **Explore More** \- A link to the _Explore More Products & Services_ page to view the Platform service offerings and products.
 A list of available products and services to which you do not have a subscription are provided with various pointers and actions to get you started.
 You can learn more, start a free trial, or renew an expired subscription.